My Location - 2025 - Whispering Skies Observatory

 • An outside outlet

-• The two windows on the south wall is strictly for looks!
-The wall can seen from the main house and the desire was for the building to look like a country cottage rather than some industrial facility
+• The two windows on the south wall are strictly for looks!
+The wall can be seen from the main house, and the desire was for the building to look like a country cottage rather than some industrial facility.
+These windows have blackout curtains.
+In the summer, fans are put in these windows to assist in observatory cool down.

 The view of the Observatory with the roof retracted - taken by a drone.